 Saad Qureshi’s practice draws on the ineffability of lived experience: the processes by which we interpret objects and landscapes, and how memory itself processes them over time.

 His sculptures give form to the ideas or stories by which we give meaning to human existence.

-Saad Qureshi lives and works in London and Oxford.
+Qureshi lives and works in London and Oxford.
 He received his BA in Fine Art from Oxford Brookes University in 2007 and an MFA in Painting from The Slade School of Fine Art, London, in 2010.

 Qureshi was shortlisted for the 2021 SkyArts LANDMARKS public art commission.
-He has received two ACE awards; the Celeste Prize, Rome; the Royal Society of British Sculptors bursary award; the Red Mansion Foundation Prize; and he was shortlisted for the Lecturis Award, Amsterdam.
+He has received four ACE awards; the Celeste Prize, Rome; the Royal Society of British Sculptors bursary award; the Red Mansion Foundation Prize; and he was shortlisted for the Lecturis Award, Amsterdam.

 “Qureshi has created his own uncanny world of apparently ‘real’ things that confound the apparent logics of time, space, scale and material.
 Through his great technical virtuosity… he presents us with his own special world of unconstrained imaginative potential and invites us to participate on our own terms.”

 Martin Kemp, Professor of Art History at Oxford University